kskalvar/aws-eks-pipeline-quickstart/README.md

 AWS Elastic Kubernetes Service (EKS) CI/CD Pipeline QuickStart
 ===============================================

-For anyone who's looked at AWS CodeStar you’ve probably come away a little underwhelmed.
-Not that it doesn’t do what it's supposed to do it's just too simple.
-Pipelines I would be interested in would be a little more sophisticated and integrate with a maybe a Kubernetes Cluster.
-So when I ran into a AWS Code Pipeline Reference Architecture that did exactly that I definitely thought it was worth a look.

 This solution shows you how to create an AWS EKS Cluster CI/CD Pipeline and deploy a simple web application with an external Load Balancer.
 This readme updates an article "CodeSuite - Continuous Deployment Reference Architecture for Kubernetes" referenced below and provides a more basic step by step process.

 Steps: